The Svedberg Laboratory: History

-The Svedberg (1884-1971),(Theodor), professor in physical chemistry at Uppsala University from 1912 to 1949, was awarded the Nobel Prize in chemistry in 1926 for his research on dispersed systems (colloidal solutions).
+Theodor Svedberg (1884–1971), professor in physical chemistry at Uppsala University from 1912 to 1949, was awarded the Nobel Prize in chemistry in 1926 for his research on dispersed systems (colloidal solutions).
 He invented the Ultracentrifuge, which was used in the discovery that proteins consist of macromolecules.

 Towards the end of the 1930s The Svedberg and his colleagues built their first accelerator, a Neutron generator.
 In 1945, a donation from the Gustaf Werner Corporation gave the opportunity to build a much larger accelerator, a synchrocyclotron.
 The Gustaf Werner Institute with the synchrocyclotron as the main research instrument was founded in 1949 and continued to act as a base for research in high-energy physics and radiation biology until 1986 when The Svedberg Laboratory was established.

 Intensive discussions concerning the type and size of accelerators Swedish research in nuclear and high-energy physics should have at its disposal took place in the early 1980s, One result of this process was that a decision was taken to bring the magnets of the so-called ICE-ring (Initial Cooling Experiment) from CERN to Uppsala.
 The accelerator ring was rebuilt as a cooler and storage ring and given the acronym CELSIUS (Cooling with ELectrons and Storing of Ions from the Uppsala Synchrocyclotron).

 From 1994 until 2004 The Svedberg Laboratory was a national research facility funded to a large fraction from the Swedish Natural Science Research Council (Swedish Research Council).
 It was open for research groups from universities and institutes in Sweden and abroad.
 The laboratory had a nationally recruited board and an international program advisory committee, which gave recommendations concerning the research program by examining proposals from the user groups.
 Uppsala University was acting as the host of the Laboratory.

 The TSL was in 2004 converted from a national laboratory into a university facility and new instructions for the laboratory came into operation July 1, 2004.
-The main activity of TSL is based on an agreement between Uppsala University Hospital and Uppsala University about continued Proton therapy.
-The beamtime not used for proton therapy is devoted to commercial neutron and proton irradiation projects.
-There is still some time for basic (academic) research and in this case the experiments should be associated to Uppsala University or to EU projects.
+The main activity of TSL was now based on an agreement between Uppsala University Hospital and Uppsala University about continued proton therapy.
+The beamtime not used for proton therapy was devoted to commercial neutron and proton irradiation projects.
+There was still some time for basic (academic) research and in this case the experiments should be associated to Uppsala University or to EU projects.

+The hospital moved their proton therapy treatments to a new built facility in 2015, The Skandion Clinic.
+Uppsala University then made the decision to close down and decommission the Accelerator Laboratory.
+Last beam out of the cyclotron was in June 2016.

+The decommission is still ongoing and is planned to be finished in 2026.